2022 International Union of Architects Year of Design for Health

 Continuing Education Credit to be offered:

 - AIA — American Institute of Architects with Health, Safety, & Wellness Credit

 - ASLA — American Society of Landscape Architects with Health, Safety & Wellness Credit

 This lecture series was made possible by the generous support of former students Ronald L. Skaggs, Joseph G. Sprague, and Craige Beale.

 Ronald L. Skaggs, FAIA, FACHA, FHFI, LEED AP, Chairman Emeritus, HKS Inc., Adjunct Professor of Architecture, Texas A&M University.
 Donor of the Ronald L. and Sondra Skaggs Endowed Professor in Health Facilities Design and the Skaggs-Sprague Endowed Chair in Health Facilities Design.
-He is also an outstanding alumnus of the College of Architecture.
+He is also an outstanding alumnus of the School of Architecture.

 Joseph G. Sprague, FAIA, FACHA, FHFI, Principal and Senior Vice President (Ret), HKS Inc., President Facilities Guidelines Institute; Past President of the ACHA-American College of Healthcare Architects.
 Donor of the Skaggs-Sprague Endowed Chair in Health Facilities Design.
-He is also an outstanding alumnus of the College of Architecture.
+He is also an outstanding alumnus of the School of Architecture.

 Craig Beale, FAIA, FACHA, LEED AP, is a principal (Ret) at Knox Advisors and donor of the Craig & Julie Beale Endowed Professor of Health Facilities Design and SHEA, the Student Health Environments Association.
-He is also an outstanding alumnus of the College of Architecture.
+He is also an outstanding alumnus of the School of Architecture.